jonathanmejiadev/typescript-typeorm-mysql/README.md

 # TypeScript TypeORM MySQL

-NodeJs TypeScript Backend Project using TypeORM with MySQL for user authentication and chat crud, using jsonwebtoken and validations.
+NodeJs TypeScript API REST using TypeORM with MySQL for User Authentication with jwt,passport,roles and validations.

 ## Getting Started 🚀